Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/README.md

 ### Quiz for Lecture 5:

-* What is the name of the highway that is very popular among people who want to drive across USA because it is a short path?
+* Q1: What is the name of the highway that is very popular among people who want to drive across USA because it is a short path?
-* When we have an oracle giving us the answer, do we check if the oracle is trying to delude us?
+* Q2: When we have an oracle giving us the answer, do we check if the oracle is trying to delude us?
+* Q3: What is the Dead-horse Principle?
-* When is a heuristic admissble?
+* Q4: When is a heuristic admissble?
-* Is A-star search always the best way to find the shortest (optimal) path?
+* Q5: Is A-star search always the best way to find the shortest (optimal) path?